iamwatchdogs/Linux-Cheatsheet/README.md

 	# List all open files
 	lsof

-	# List open files by a specific process
+	# st open files by a specific process
 	lsof -p 1234

-	# List open files by a specific user
+	# List opefiles by a specific user
 	lsof -u username

-	# List open files by a specific network port
+	# List open fis by a specific network port
 	lsof -i :80
 	```